 Looking at a long-term commodity index chart is the best way to quickly see how commodity prices have moved lower and higher throughout the last several decades.
 A commodity chart is a good place to begin research on the commodities markets.
-The CRB Index, which began in 1957, has been the most popular commodity index.
-It has had a few different sponsor names in its history, with the most recent being The Thomson Reuters/Jefferies CRB Index.
+The CRB Index, originally known as the Commodity Research Bureau, began in 1952 and has been the most popular commodity index.
+It has had a few different sponsor names in its history, with the most recent being Barshart's cmdty BLS Commodity Price Index.

 Other Tools for Long-Term Research

 While each commodity has idiosyncratic characteristics, raw material prices tend to move together as an asset class.
 That is why it is always a good idea to look at commodity index charts to identify trends.
 Before investing in or trading any specific commodities, always make sure that the overall trend of commodity prices supports a long or short position.
 The more homework you do, the better your chances of a successful result.

 The CRB is the most popular commodity index, but there are others that reflect specific sectors within the asset class.
 For example, the XLE or Energy Select Sector SPDR is a great index for monitoring bullish or bearish trends in the crude oil market.